Dynamsoft/barcode-reader-javascript/README.md

   <sup>2</sup> Safari 11.2.2 ~ 11.2.6 are not supported.

-> **Node.js** v8+ is also supported, However, it can only use `BarcodeReader` to read barcode from still-images.
+> **Node.js** v8+ is also supported.
+However, it can only use `BarcodeReader` to read barcode from still-images.
 The video stream reader object `BarcodeScanner` is not supported.

 ## Table of Contents